- Colleges

 Here’s a scholarship you can apply for in minutes.

-What are law scholarships?
+What are law school scholarships?

-Eligibility requirements for law scholarships
+Eligibility requirements for law school scholarships

-Before you apply for law scholarships, make sure you check the eligibility requirements.
+Before you apply for law school scholarships, make sure you check the eligibility requirements.
 Some common eligibility requirements may include your GPA, community service, citizenship, plan to attend an accredited program, leadership potential, and submitting a Free Application for Federal Student Aid (FAFSA®).
 Scholarship eligibility requirements vary, so don’t assume you won’t qualify.
 Check them out!

-Are law scholarships worth my time?
+Are law school scholarships worth my time?

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-Pro tip: Don’t skip over scholarships for law with smaller award amounts ($).
+Pro tip: Don’t skip over scholarships for law school with smaller award amounts ($).
 There’s typically less competition for them—and they add up!

-How do I find law scholarships?
+How do I find law school scholarships?

 Scholarship resources